joebutler2/joebutler2.github.io/_posts/2011-08-20-private-constants-in-ruby.md

 date: 2011-08-20
 ---

+While implementing a feature the other day, I noticed a piece of code that was reaching into another class to access a constant.
+This would be okay for an API like `Math.PI`, but in this circumstance the calling code was tightly-coupled to the class containing the constant.
+Remember, we should aim for "low coupling and high cohesion".
+That way we can change one part of the system without hurting another.

+You can solve this by hiding the constant behind a public method and then update the calling code to use the new method.
+This reduces coupling and makes the system more maintainable.
+For example, you can extend the logic of the new method without changing the calling code.

+You might wonder how we can ensure the calling code doesn't access the constant directly.
+Can we use the `private` keyword to limit access to constants?

 The short answer is no, at least not yet in Ruby 1.9.2.
-The core team is planning to add it to Ruby as a patch version for 1.9; you can see the [support ticket](http://redmine.ruby-lang.org/issues/3908) for details.
+The core team is planning to add it soon; you can see the [support ticket](http://redmine.ruby-lang.org/issues/3908) for details.
 So, is there a way we can emulate a private constant today?

 One idea that popped into my head was to use a class method rather than a constant, and then call `private_class_method` to limit access.
 To illustrate this idea, we’ll use an example of a computer-controlled opponent in a video game.